Tony's Chocolonely

-Tony's Chocolonely is a Dutch confectionery company founded in 2005, which produces and sells chocolate.
-In 2018, the company's market share in the Netherlands was 18 percent, making it one of the country's largest chocolate manufacturers.
+Tony's Chocolonely, often shortened to Tony's, is a Dutch chocolate manufacturer and seller created in 2005 by television producer and journalist Teun van de Keuken as a protest against child exploitation and slavery in the chocolate industry.
+Tony's is headquartered in Amsterdam in the Netherlands and is known for its advocacy.
+The company's market share in the Netherlands was 18 percent in 2018.

 History

-In 2002, after discovering that almost all of the chocolate produced at the time had links to slave labor, Dutch television producer and journalist Teun van de Keuken began producing programs about abuses within the cocoa industry on his show Keuringsdienst van Waarde.
-Along with this, he also requested to be prosecuted for knowingly purchasing an illegally manufactured product, although the prosecutors declined to do so.
+In 2003, after discovering that the majority of chocolate produced at the time had links to human exploitation, Teun van de Keuken began producing programs about the horrors of the commercial cocoa industry on his show Keuringsdienst van Waarde.
+Furthermore, he submitted a request to be prosecuted for knowingly purchasing an illegally manufactured product, which prosecutors declined to do.

 After three years of unsuccessful attempts to change the industry through investigative efforts, Van de Keuken decided to start producing chocolate bars himself.
-The brand was called "Chocolonely" in reference to Van de Keuken feeling as if he was the only person in the industry who was interested in eradicating slavery.
-The product quickly became a success, with Van de Keuken selling 20,000 bars in two days.
+The brand was called "Tony's Chocolonely" with "Tony" (= Teun) and "Chocolonely" in reference to Teun van de Keuken feeling as if he was the only person in the industry who was interested in eradicating slavery.
+Van de Keuken sold 20,000 bars in two days.

-In 2007, after the company was sued by a Dutch importer of Swiss chocolates, a court in Amsterdam ruled that there was sufficient evidence that the company's products were manufactured without the help of slaves.
-In the same year, the Dutch Media Authority (Comissariaat voor de Media) found that the excessive advertising Tony's Chocolonely received in seven episodes of Keuringsdienst van Waarde generated the company "more than normal profits", and fined the broadcaster of the show 20 thousand euros.
+In 2007, after Tony's was sued by a Dutch importer of Swiss chocolates, a court in Amsterdam ruled that there was sufficient evidence that Tony's products were manufactured without the help of slaves.
+In the same year, the Dutch Media Authority (Commissariaat voor de Media) found that the excessive advertising Tony's Chocolonely received in seven episodes of Keuringsdienst van Waarde generated "more than normal profits" for the company, and fined the broadcaster of the show €20,000.

 When a hazelnut milk chocolate bar was added to the lineup in 2010, Dutch TV show Een Vandaag reported that 9-year-old children participated in the Turkish hazelnut harvest.
 The company responded by immediately switching to a local hazelnut supplier from the Netherlands.
 The same year, the market share of the brand exceeded 4.5 percent in the Netherlands.

 In 2011, Henk Jan Beltman became a majority shareholder and moved the company to a new location near Westergasfabriek.

 Tony's cocoa mass has been fully traceable since 2013, and its cocoa butter since 2016.